evez12/evez12/README.md

 - 👋 Hi, I’m @evez12
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning spring and spring boot 3
+- 🌱 I’m currently learning spring boot 3 and microservices
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me evezhuseynov24@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 evez12/evez12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.